sushmitafordata/Chocolate-Sales-Analysis-Excel/README.md

 - **Project objective:**

     **1.** **Understanding the data**
-  Get a view over characterstics ,structure and distribution of data.
+  Get a view over characteristics ,structure and distribution of data.

     **2.** **Identifying Patterns and Relationships** Identify patterns,trends and relationships within the data.